Your account | Cart Cart

 Copying From a Dead Computer

-If the source computer has failed, you can create a staging folder by manually copying the Active Directory files from the dead computer.
+If the source computer has failed, U-Move can create a staging folder by extracting the Active Directory data files from the dead computer.

 Salvage the dead computer's disk